Why is Paint Peeling Off My Walls and What Can I Do?

 - Inspect the wall for any holes or cracks and use a putty knife (it looks like a paint scraper, except a paint scraper has a sharpened, knife-like edge) to fill them in with some patching compound.

-- Using sand paper, make sure the entire wall is nice and smooth, then thoroughly clean the entire surface of the wall with a damp sponge or tack cloth.
+- Using sandpaper, make sure the entire wall is nice and smooth, then thoroughly clean the entire surface of the wall with a damp sponge or tack cloth.
 Let the wall dry completely before moving on to the next step.

 - Finally (and most importantly), go relax.
 You earned it!

-PAINT & PRIMER TIP: There's lots of literature on what type of primer and paint to use on which areas and whether you can use oil-based primer if you'll be using latex-based paint.
+PAINT & PRIMER TIP: There's lots of information on what type of primer and paint to use on which areas and whether you can use oil-based primer if you'll be using latex-based paint.
 Most experts will tell you it's okay to use latex-based paint on top of oil-based primer.
 For walls more susceptible to moisture, like your bathroom walls, oil-based primer is recommended.
 However, there are plenty of latex-based options when it comes to primer as well.
 Your best bet for choosing the best primer and paint for your needs is to see what the professional at your local home-improvement center has to say.